-5 Concluding Remarks
+4 Concluding Remarks

-In this essay I have examined the philosophical significance of the duality between modal coalgebraic models of automata and Boolean-valued algebraic models of modal Ω -logic.
-I argued that - as with the property of validity in secondorder logic - Ω -logical validity is genuinely logical, and thus entails a type of neo-logicism in the foundations of mathematics.
-I argued, then, that modal coalegebraic deterministic automata, which characterize the modal profile of Ω -logical consequence, are constitutive of the interpretation of mathematical concepts such as the membership relation.
-The philosophical significance of modal Ω -logic is thus that it can be availed of to vindicate both a neo-logicist foundation for set theory and a realist interpretation of the cumulative hierarchy of sets.
+In this essay I have examined the philosophical significance of the duality between modal coalgebraic models of automata and Boolean-valued algebraic models of modal $\Omega$ -logic.
+I argued that - as with the property of validity in secondorder logic - $\Omega$ -logical validity is genuinely logical.
+I argued, then, that modal coalegebraic deterministic automata, which characterize the modal profile of $\Omega$ -logical consequence, are constitutive of the interpretation of mathematical concepts such as the membership relation.